opb/laravel-txtlocal/README.md

         // parm2 is the message
         // parm3 is the 'from' name/number.
 Optional, will use the config value
         //     if omitted.
 Max 11 chars if alphanumeric, or 14 numbers
+        // returns the result of the send from Txtlocal.
+See 'info' and 'json'
+        //     config options
+        $result = LaravelTxtlocal::send('447739123456', 'This is a test message', 'opb');
+        dd($result);
+    }
+    ```
+3. Check your balance of SMS and/or MMS credits

+    ```php
+    // test using a route to grab the balance Route::post('checkbalance', function()
+    {
+        // parm1 should be set to true to display MMS
+        // returns the response from Txtlocal.
+See 'info' and 'json' config options
         $result = LaravelTxtlocal::send('447739123456', 'This is a test message', 'opb');
         dd($result);
     }